A forbidden love didn’t end well, resulting in deaths.

 In 2019, the master chef who created all the great recipes for five years died from the flu, deeply affecting not only the owners but the fifty employees.
 The Taher family decided to close Forepaugh’s Restaurant and try to sell or lease it to another entrepreneur.

 After four years of being for sale, the owners decided to take it off the market, with perhaps another idea on how to put this historic building back to work.

 HISTORY OF MANIFESTATIONS

-His entity in solid form has been seen by customers and staff, as he walks through the dining rooms, dressed in 1890s dress-up clothes, looking pleased, with the attitude that he owns the place.
+He is very friendly, and has been seen by customers and staff, as he walks through the dining rooms, in formal dress, looking pleased, with the attitude that he owns the place.

 Molly has been seen and heard near the area where she killed herself.

-During a reception, where all the waitresses were dressed in 19th century dresses, a woman, dressed in a 19th century dress, unlike the other employees, was seen gliding down the hall by staff before she melted into the wall.
+During a reception, where all the waitresses were dressed in 19th century dresses, a woman similarly dressed, but unlike the other employees, was seen gliding down the hall by staff before she melted into the wall.

-Employees opening up the restaurant, heard distinct tromping on the third floor (the traditional living quarters of servants).
+Employees opening up the restaurant heard a distinct tromping on the third floor (the traditional living quarters of servants).